culture

 Puente

-Not just a bridge!
-In Spain, it refers to a long weekend created when a holiday falls close to the weekend.
-Example: "Aprovechemos el puente para ir de viaje."
-(Let's take advantage of the long weekend to travel.)
+"Aprovechemos el puente para ir de viaje."
+(Let's use the long weekend to travel.)

 Currar